Jeremy Willsey | UCSF Profiles

-Clif works as Lab Manager for the Willsey Lab, the State Lab, and the Sanders Lab at UCSF.
-In his role as lab manager and coordinator, Clif plays a key role in the collaboration between these three labs as they work jointly to better understand the genetic pathways and neurobiology contributing to neurodevelopment disorders such as ASD.
+Clif works as the Operations Manager for the Willsey Lab, the State Lab, and the Sanders Lab at UCSF.
+In his role as manager and coordinator, Clif plays a key role in the collaboration between these three labs as they work jointly to better understand the genetic pathways and neurobiology contributing to neurodevelopment disorders such as ASD.

 – View Clif Duhn’s Curriculum Vitae –

 Jeff designs, builds, and runs software pipelines incorporating a variety of bioinformatic software tools to process and analyze genetic data.
 He frequently works with large amounts of whole-exome and whole-genome sequencing data, and he also contributes to RNA-Seq and ChIP-Seq experiments.
 Jeff has a broad interest in behavioral biology, as well as a particular interest in the application of computer science techniques to identify sources of genetic risk for complex, multicausal psychiatric conditions.
 Jeff has a BA from Stanford University in Human Biology.